Internet of Things for Current COVID-19 and Future Pandemics: An Exploratory Study: Phase II: Quarantine Time

 \subsection{Drones}

-As the pandemic moves into the quarantine period, the world is facing a large number of deaths due to COVID-19.
-Also, as a result of having close contact with patients or the essential need for sterilization (which puts maintenance workers in a contaminated area), many health workers are exposed to this virus \cite{lancet2020covid}.
-The use of drones can be very important during the quarantine time to decrease the number of active cases by lowering the interaction of workers within contaminated areas.
-Drones can assist humans by disinfecting areas or delivering medical treatments to patients.
+Using drones plays an important role during the quarantine time to decrease the number of COVID-19 cases by lowering the interaction of health care workers with patients and contaminated areas.
+For example, drones in this phase can assist health care workers and patients by disinfecting areas or delivering medical treatments to patients \cite{lancet2020covid}.